CassDoes/jest-another-RPG/README.md

   ## Usage
   This project was soley created to increase my own knowledge and will be abandoned after it is complete.

-  ## Credit
-  Contributors for source code can be viewed under ABOUT section to the right of this README.

   ## Contribute
   | [<img src="https://github.com/cassdoes.png?" width="150"/>](https://github.com/cassdoes) |